 Fast forward to today, where the pharmaceutical industry is price gouging millions of patients for a medication that costs from \$2-\$6 to produce.
 This greed is keeping insulin out of the hands of those who need it to survive.
 Many Type 1 Diabetics are living with the daily anxiety that they need to ration their insulin, go without it at times or that they won't be able to afford it.
-A study in the Annals of Internal Medicine found that in 2021, 1 in 5 Americans were rationing their insulin.
+A study in The Annals of Internal Medicine found that in 2021, 1 in 5 Americans were rationing their insulin.
 This means that they sacrifice paying bills and buying groceries to afford insulin.
 What we are seeing is the manipulation of the population to make a profit.
 The intent of Mr. Banting's discovery was to save lives and yet people can not afford a product made for that sole purpose.
-Type 1 Diabetics should not have to compromise their health due to affordability and inequality.
+People living with Type 1 Diabetes should not have to compromise their health due to affordability and inequality.

-We are urging you to vote yes and join the other 23 states that have capped the price of insulin and basic supplies to sustain life and delay complications by providing access and affordability to everyone for this minimum standard of care.
+We are urging you to vote yes and join the other 24 states that have capped the price of insulin and basic supplies to sustain life and delay complications by providing access and affordability to everyone for this minimum standard of care.

 I will leave you with one last thing I've learned.
 Did you know that people living with Type 1 Diabetes make over 180 decisions every day regarding how to manage the disease in addition to everyday life decisions.
 How about we take away one of them - making the decision on whether or not they can afford to buy insulin to stay alive?
 The price of voting no on a cap for insulin, could be paid in human lives.
-So, I ask you, how would you vote if your child or grandchild was living with Type 1 Diabetes and there was a possibility they could not afford the drug they need to stay alive?
-Please vote yes on Senate Bill 2140.
+So, I ask you, how would you vote if your child or grandchild was living with Type 1 Diabetes and there was a possibility they could not afford the drugs they need to stay alive?
+Please vote yes on House Bill 1114.
 Thank you for your support of this request.

+Gwen Sobolik

-Gwen Sobolik (Mother of Trygg Sobolik, Type 1 Diabetic) Park River, North Dakota
+(Mother of Trygg Sobolik, Type 1 Diabetic and Hudson Sobolik, Type 1 Diabetic) Park River, North Dakota